 The Company provided an indemnity as part of the 1994 sale of Sterling Corporation (now "STWB"), which covered a number of environmental sites including the Lower Passaic River Study Area ("LPRSA") portion of the Diamond Alkali Superfund Site.
 STWB, now owned by Bayer Corporation, is a potentially responsible party at the LPRSA site based on alleged releases from facilities formerly owned by subsidiaries of Sterling.
 On February 29, 2012, the Company notified STWB and Bayer that, under the voluntary petition for bankruptcy by the Company and its U.S. subsidiaries, it elected to discontinue funding and participation in remedial investigations of the LPRSA.
 STWB and its parent, Bayer, filed proofs of claim against the Company and its U.S. subsidiaries.
 These claims have been discharged pursuant to the First Amended Joint Chapter 11 Plan of Reorganization.
 Environmental matters at three sites owned by the Company and one site for which the Company was not the owner but was responsible for the remediation were not resolved by the discharge.
 On March 17, 2015, the Company entered into an agreement with STWB related to these four sites.
 The agreement calls for the Company to retain ownership and environmental responsibility of one of the sites.
 Ownership and environmental responsibility for one site and environmental responsibility for the unowned site transferred to STWB in the second quarter of 2015.
-Ownership of the remaining site is expected to pass to an unrelated party by 2018 at which point the Company's environmental responsibility will pass to STWB.
-If the ownership for the fourth site does not transfer to that unrelated party prior to January 1, 2020, then the Company and STWB will share approximately equally in the ongoing costs of the site.
+Ownership of the remaining site is expected to pass to an unrelated party prior to January 1, 2020, the Company and STWB will share approximately equally in the ongoing costs of the site.
 As a result of this agreement, the Company reduced its environmental liabilities by approximately \$5 million and recognized a gain in the first quarter of 2015 of the same amount.